Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/helpshift.md

 **Step 3: Retrieve the default API Key**

-1. You can obtain the default API key from the API section of the Helpshift dashboard as seen in the image below:
+1. You can obtain the default API key from the API section of the Helpshift dashboard.

 2. Paste the API key under the API Key in the configuration tab.